 Recommended Solution: Participants should answer based on which gender category they most closely identify with.
-If the participant indicates that neither "Male" nor "Female" completely describes them, then point out that there is a "Transgender" and a "I do not identify as male, female, or transgender" option.
-Emphasize that there are no right or wrong answers.
+If the participant indicates that neither "Male" nor "Female" completely describes them, then point out that there is a "Transgender" and a "Other (Specify)" option.
+Emphasize that participants do not have to answer if they are not comfortable and there are no right or wrong answers.